ProjectAfri/.github/README.md

 # .github
-Pushing the boundaries of speech technology in Africa.
+Pushing the boundaries of AI for speech technology in Africa.